Acts and Regulations

 - Support councils to build their capability to implement the Standards.

 - Promote the availability of resources and tools created by Office of Children’s Guardian and other organisations.
-These include templates, training, checklists and case studies.

 Child Safe Standards Awareness Survey